Take a first look inside stylish new Virgin Hotel location opening soon in Edinburgh

-Virgin Hotel Edinburgh to open later this month - take a first look inside the stylish rooms
+Virgin Hotel Edinburgh to open this summer - take a first look inside the stylish rooms

-Take an exclusive first look inside the new stylish and sophisticated Virgin Hotel, which is set to open in the Capital later this month.
+Take an exclusive first look inside the new Virgin Hotel, which is set to open in the Capital this summer.

-The new hotel will be situated in the landmark India Buildings in the Capital’s Old Town, close to the Royal Mile and Edinburgh Castle.
+The new hotel will open its doors on June 1 and will be situated in the landmark India Buildings in the Capital’s Old Town, close to the Royal Mile and Edinburgh Castle.

 It will be the first Virgin Hotel to open outside the US, but a colourful brash all-American design will not be on display in the property.

-Instead, the decor pays homage to the Capital – it perfectly blends old and new, reflecting the city’s eclectic and energetic style, while remaining true to its historic heritage.
+Instead, the decor pays homage to the Capital – blending the old with the new, and reflecting the city’s eclectic and energetic style, while remaining true to its historic heritage.

+There will be 222 rooms in the hotel, spanning across ten floors, so guests have plenty of choice when selecting a Chamber or Suite.

 Visitors will be able to lounge on the large bed or the attached cream-coloured love seat, and watch movies on a large television mounted to the wall.